superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_18.png"  style="width:600px" class="border"></img>

-- ✅ Total - Calculated Before - Summed the result of each calucated field
+- ✅ Total - Calculated Before - Summed the result of each calculated field
 - ❌ Total - Calculated After - Calculated the value of rolled up Rate by the of rolled up Hours

 <br>